 a.
-Open flames (including candles and incense), combustible decorations and chemicals, multiple ('octopus') electrical adapters and ungrounded electrical appliances are prohibited in residents' rooms.
+Open flames (including candles and incense), live-cut trees or other hazardous decorations (including miniature lights) that are not fireproof, combustible or hazardous chemicals, ('octopus') electrical adapters and ungrounded electrical appliances are prohibited in residents' rooms.
 Electrical heating/cooking appliances such as coffee makers, hot pots, hot plates, toasters, toaster ovens, immersible heating coils, and microwave ovens are not permitted.
 Microfridges are permitted.
 Refrigerators greater than 6 cubic ft. are not permitted.
 Electrical heating appliances, such as space heaters, as well as portable air conditioning units are also prohibited.
 Halogen lamps are not permitted for fire safety purposes.